 - (a) The Group provides services to its other affiliates in relation to its construction projects.
-Outstanding receivables lodged in "Receivables from related parties" amounted to ₱2,284.01 million and ₱917.87 million as of December 31, 2023 and 2022, respectively.
-In an addition, billings in excess of costs and estimated earning on uncompleted contracts from its affiliates amounted to ₱673.10 million and ₱357.72 million as of December 31, 2023 and 2022, respectively. - (b) In 2020, the Group sold a marine vessel to its affiliate for ₱620.58 million, of which ₱13.39 million remain uncollected as of December 31, 2023. - (c) The Group rents out its equipment to its affiliates for their construction projects. - (d) The Group paid for the contracted services, material issuances, diesel, rental expenses and other supplies of its affiliates. - (e) Certain affiliate had transactions with the Group for services rendered such as shiploading, coal delivery and coal handling.
-Freight costs charged by the affiliate are included as part of the cost of coal inventory. - (f) An affiliate of the Group provides labor services relating to coal operations, including those services rendered by consultants.
-The related expenses are included in the "Cost of sales and services" in the consolidated statements of income. - (g) A shareholder of the Group provides maintenance of the Group's accounting system, Navision, which is used by some of the Group's subsidiaries.
-Related expenses are presented as part of "Miscellaneous" under "Operating expenses" in consolidated statements of income.
-In addition, the Group has reimbursable expenses for security services, professional fees, among others. - (h) An affiliate of the Group transports visitors and employees from point to point in relation to the Group's ordinary course of business and vice versa and bills the Group for the utilization costs of the aircrafts.
-The related expenses are included in "Cost of sales and services". - (i) An affiliate had transactions with the Group for office and parking rental of units to which related expenses are presented as part of "Operating expenses" in the consolidated statements of income. - (j) An affiliate provides the Group various barges and tugboats for use in the delivery of nickel ore to its various customers.
+Outstanding receivables lodged in "Receivables from related parties" amounted to ₽2,284.01 million and ₽917.87 million as of December 31, 2023 and 2022, respectively. respectively. - (b) In 2020, the Group sold a marine vessel to its affiliate for ₱620.58 million, of which ₽13.39 million remain uncollected as of December 31, 2023. - (c) The Group rents out its equipment to its affiliates for their construction projects. - supplies of its affiliates. - (e) Certain affiliate had transactions with the Group for services rendered such as shiploading, coal of coal inventory. - (f) An affiliate of the Group provides labor services relating to coal operations, including those services" in the consolidated statements of income. - (h) An affiliate of the Group transports visitors and employees from point to point in relation to the the aircrafts.
+The related expenses are included in "Cost of sales and services". - income. - its various customers.

-Terms and conditions of transactions with related parties

-Outstanding balances as of December 31, 2023 and 2022, are unsecured and noninterest-bearing, and are all due within one year, normally within 30-60 day credit term.
+Terms and conditions of transactions with related parties Outstanding balances as of December 31, 2023 and 2022, are unsecured and noninterest-bearing, and are all due within one year, normally within 30-60 day credit term.